Dallas Chamber Symphony: World premieres

 In November, 2012, the DCS premiered a new film score to the silent-film comedy A Sailor-Made Man, starring Harold Lloyd.
 The score was commissioned specifically by the symphony as part of their film series and was composed by Brian Satterwhite.

 On February 26, 2013, as part of its film series, the DCS Premiered a new all-strings film score to the silent-film horror classic The Cabinet of Dr. Caligari, starring Conrad Veidt.
 As with A Sailor-Made Man, the score was commissioned by the symphony and was composed by Brian Satterwhite.

-Educational Partners
+Educational partners

-The DCS partners closely with Southern Methodist University’s Meadows School of the Arts for its International Piano Competition.

-In 2014, the Dallas Chamber Symphony partnered with the Dallas Independent School District (DISD) for an educational concert performed at City Performance Hall in conjunction with the release of their iPad music curriculum, "The Sights and Sounds of the Symphony," by Barbara Vance and Richard McKay.
+In 2014, the Dallas Chamber Symphony partnered with the Dallas Independent School District (DISD) for an educational concert performed at Moody Performance Hall in conjunction with the release of the orchestra's iPad music curriculum.